Written by on . Last updated April 21st, 2026.

 65 Aftershocks detected

 After this earthquake struck, 65 smaller aftershocks occurred.
-At a distance of 21 km (13 mi) east of this earthquake, an aftershock struck 3 days later.
+At a distance of 16 km (10 mi) southwest of this earthquake, an aftershock struck 3 days later.
 It measured a magnitude of 4

-This main shock was prefaced by 3 smaller foreshocks.
+Before this earthquake struck, 3 smaller foreshocks occurred.
 A 4.2 magnitude earthquake hit 3 days earlier nearby.

 Overview of foreshocks and aftershocks